premananda108/storog/README.md

     *   BotFather will provide you with an API token.
 3.  **Telegram Chat ID:**
     *   This is the ID of the chat, group, or channel where you want the bot to send notifications.
-    *   You can get your personal Chat ID by sending `/myid` to a bot like `@getmyid_bot` on Telegram.
+    *   You can get your personal Chat ID by running [userinfobot](https://t.me/userinfobot) on Telegram.
 For groups or channels, other methods might be needed (e.g., temporarily adding a bot that reveals chat IDs).

 **Configuration File:**